nicksstapleton/blog/_posts/2022-10-12-logos-10-review-live-in-the-word.md

 ![image-right]({{ site.url }}{{ site.baseurl }}/assets/images/logosios.gif){: .align-right}
 I use Logos on my iPhone and iPad all the time.
 I love reading and highlighting books on my iPad.
 I always have my Greek New Testament or BHS open on my iPhone in church.

-Logos 10 brought some of the best features of Logos to iOS and iPadOS, like panel linking capabilities, new layout modes, and _dramatically_ improved text selection and highlighting features.
+Logos 10 brought some of the best features of the desktop app to iOS and iPadOS, like panel linking capabilities, new layout modes, and _dramatically_ improved text selection and highlighting features.
 Oh, I can't fail to mention the new text-to-speech feature makes (nearly) every resource into an audiobook.

 ### 💻 Native Apple Silicon Support